PhoenixMachina/PhoenixMachina/README.md

 You might have a problem with "MySQL library not found error".
 The error comes from above, look here to find the answer you're looking for : https://github.com/JuliaDB/MySQL.jl

 ### Database
-You need to have MySQL installed on your computer, create a database phoenixmachina and import the file phoenixmachina.sql which contains the tables you'll need.
+You need to have MySQL installed on your computer as well as a driver, create a database phoenixmachina and import the file phoenixmachina.sql which contains the tables you'll need.

 ## Settings
 ### Required